avikumart/Data-Warehousing-and-Analytics-Project/README.md

 3.  **Additional Models:** Support Vector Machines (SVMs) and XGBoost may be explored for robust accuracy.

 ## Evaluation Metrics
-Given the class imbalance, the project prioritizes metrics beyond standard accuracy[cite: 1]:
+Given the class imbalance, the project prioritizes metrics beyond standard accuracy:
 * **F1-Score:** To balance precision and recall.
 * **ROC-AUC:** To measure discrimination ability across thresholds.
 * **Recall (Sensitivity):** To minimize false negatives (missing high-risk patients), which is critical in a clinical setting.